Nuts And Bolts Of Title Insurance

 WHAT ARE SOME IMPORTANT POINTS TO LOOK FOR IN A PRELIMINARY REPORT?

-It is incumbent upon buyer and the buyer’s representatives to carefully peruse the preliminary report for any exclusions and exceptions.
-The buyer and the buyer’s representatives should adamantly seek such exceptions and exclusions removed or demand addition of satisfactory adequate endorsements to address such problems.
+It is incumbent upon the buyer and the buyer’s representatives to carefully peruse the preliminary report for any exclusions and exceptions.
+The buyer and the buyer’s representatives should adamantly seek such exceptions and exclusions removed or demand the addition of satisfactory adequate endorsements to address such problems.

 Accordingly, the following contains SOME of the salient considerations:

 - “Minor” Exception or “Major” Exception -Need to Narrow Down the Scope of Exception: The preliminary title report may contain “minor” exceptions.
 Such exceptions may not reduce the value of the property and interfere with the current or intended use of the property.
 Nonetheless, to the extent possible, the buyer could obtain an endorsement to address such “minor” exceptions.
 Issues of potential concern include but are not limited to restrictions limiting the use of property, affirmative payment and indemnification obligations binding subsequent owners, long-term leases and third-party occupancies.
 As importantly, most of the exceptions contained in the preliminary report are very broad in scope.
 The buyer’s representatives should inquire into such exceptions and narrow, to the extent possible, such scope.